Kiryonn/Kiryonn/README.md

 Hello!
 Online I am refered to as "Kiryonn".<br>
-I Just finished my 1st game dev master year in France and am looking for a block release training.<br>
+I Just started my 2nd game dev master year.<br>
 Here is a list of things i worked with: